Tuesday, July 1, 2008

 7. Too Many Butt Plugs!

 Mild-mannered accountant, Harold Stevens, lived a simple, but solitary life.
-That is until he receives a mysterious package from his long lost uncle.
+That is until he received a mysterious package from his long lost uncle.
 Now his life has been turned upside down.
 Because Harold Stevens never planned on having so many butt plugs!!

 8. Snakes on a Plane II: Snakes on a Cross-town Bus